 The Honda E is being marketed as an urban commuting car that will be easy to navigate down crowded and narrow European streets and provide a little bit of fun for the driver when they’re able to get out on the open road.

-The Honda E will feature an electric motor that makes up to 148-horsepower with 221 lb-ft of torque.
-Powering this motor is a compact, low weight 35.5 kW-hr lithium-ion battery pack.
-Honda says the water cooled, fast charging battery is capable of getting an 80 percent charge in just 30 minutes and has a range of more than 124 miles.
-The battery pack is located under the floor which aids with lowering the car’s center of gravity.
+The Honda E will feature an electric motor that makes up to 148 horsepower with 221 lb-ft of torque.
+Powering this motor is a compact, lightweight 35.5-kWh lithium-ion battery pack.
+Honda says the water-cooled, fast-charging battery is capable of getting an 80 percent charge in just 30 minutes and offers a range of more than 124 miles; you can check out how that stacks up with the current crop of electric cars here.
+The E’s battery pack is located under the floor, which aids with lowering the car’s center of gravity, key for improved handling.

-One of the main focuses for Honda engineers was to make the car fun, yet safe.
-To achieve this the Honda E was designed with an independent front and rear suspension, and engineers have delivered a 50/50 weight distribution to further improve handling.
-The Honda E also utilizes a high strength, yet light weight skeletal structure.
+One of the main focuses for Honda engineers was to make the car fun yet safe.
+To achieve this, the Honda E was designed with an independent front and rear suspension, and engineers have delivered a 50:50 weight distribution to further improve the car’s dynamics.
+The Honda E also utilizes a high-strength yet lightweight skeletal structure.

-Like several other EVs, the Honda E will also feature single pedal control, meaning that the car will automatically slow down as the driver eases up on the go pedal.
-Power is delivered to the rear-wheels and a turning radius of 14 feet aids with getting into tight spaces.
+Like several other EVs, the Honda E will also feature single-pedal control, meaning that the car will automatically slow down as the driver eases up on the go pedal in order to help regenerate energy.
+(Learn which EVs are the best for one-pedal driving HERE.)
+Power is delivered to the rear wheels, and a turning radius of 14 feet aids with getting into tight spaces.

 A final production version of the Honda E will be unveiled later this year with reservations starting in the U.K., Germany, France, and Norway.
-It’s s a bummer we’ll probably never see this cool little car for the U.S. market, but we’re betting Honda has taken notice of the reaction its funky EV has generated here.
+It’s s a bummer we’ll probably never see this cool little car in the U.S. market, but here’s hoping Honda has noticed the positive reaction to its funky EV and changes its mind.